hanayashiki/deepkit-openapi/README.md

 This is a [Deepkit Framework](https://deepkit.io/framework) module for automatically generating [OpenAPI V3](https://swagger.io/specification/) definitions.

-If you wonder what Deepkit is, it is a TypeScript framework that adds [reflection](https://en.wikipedia.org/wiki/Reflective_programming) functonalities to the already great TS language.
+If you wonder what Deepkit is, it is a TypeScript framework that adds [reflection](https://en.wikipedia.org/wiki/Reflective_programming) functionalities to the already great TS language.
 With Deepkit, the user exploits the richness of TypeScript syntax to define solid API interface, painless validation and runtime self checks.
 Learn more at its [official site](https://deepkit.io/framework).

 OpenAPI, on the other hand, is a popular schema for HTTP API definitions.
 There are countless serverside frameworks supporting it, like Java Spring, Django, FastAPI and NestJS, to name a few.
 However, it is Deepkit who has the potential to map code to OpenAPI definition with the least repeated code.
 Deepkit provides the ability to have TypeScript's static types in runtime, therefore no more decorators like `@ApiProperty` are needed.